proycon/flat/README.rst

 focus.

-FoLiA distinguishes itself from some other annotation formats by explicitly providing support for corrections (on annotations, including text) and alternative annotations.
-In FLAT these are called *edit forms*, as they are differnt forms of editing, the user can select which form he wants to use when performing an annotation.
+FoLiA distinguishes itself from some other annotation formats by explicitly providing support for **corrections** (on any annotation type, including text) and **alternative annotations**.
+In FLAT these are categorized as **edit forms**, as they are different forms of editing; the user can select which form he wants to use when performing an annotation.

 The site administrator can configure in great detail what options the user has available and what defaults are selected (for annotation focus for instance),